Numerical Experiments with Parameter Setting of Trotterized Quantum Phase Estimation for Quantum Hamiltonian Ground State Computation: Averaged Initial State Overlap

 \section{Averaged Initial State Overlap}

 Fig.~\ref{fig:averaged_overlap} shows initial state overlap, averaged over $100$ random coefficient instantiations of Eq.~\eqref{eq:heisenberg_glass}, as a function of $n$.
-This shows that none of the initial states have very high overlap.
+This shows that none of the initial states have very high overlap, and the overlap is decreasing exponentially as a function of $n$.
 Significantly improved initial state methods must be developed in order for QPE to be applied to Heisenberg quantum Hamiltonian ground-state computation, beyond these simple test cases.